arc53/DocsGPT/docs/pages/API/API-docs.md

 **Description:**

-This endpoint will make sure documentation is loaded on the server (just run it every time user is switching between libraries (documentations)).
+This endpoint will make sure documentation is loaded on the server (just run it every time the user is switching between libraries (documentations)).

 **Request:**